gmlang/masterr/about/index.md

 All because I have a knack for explaining how things work in R intuitively, and for writing INSANELY PRACTICAL RE-USEABLE R functions and packages that you can start benefiting from TODAY.

-# Introducing gmlang.com (The Blog and The Videos)
+# Introducing MasterR.org (The Blog and The Videos)
-gmlang.com is a thriving community of statisticians and data scientists who want to become better at R.
+MasterR.org is a thriving community of statisticians and data scientists who want to become better at R.

-There're two main features of gmlang.com.
+There're two main features of MasterR.org.
 There's the blog and there're videos.
 When you subscribe for free email updates, you'll gain access to all two PLUS exclusive "email only" material (I treat my email subscribers the best).

 Here's what each "feature" is all about:

-**gmlang.com, the blog**, is where you'll get proven R scripts that you can use in your study and work.
+**MasterR.org, the blog**, is where you'll get proven R scripts that you can use in your study and work.
 Some scripts are about data cleaning.
 Others are about data analysis.
 You'll also get articles that help you understand certain statistical concepts and data analysis techniques.

-**gmlang videos**, are short 2 to 5 minute videos where I'll use R and RStudio to demo, step by step, a simple how-to task that you can follow along and master TODAY.
+**Master R videos**, are short 2 to 5 minute videos where I'll use R and RStudio to demo, step by step, a simple how-to task that you can follow along and master TODAY.

 What's the best way to get ALL of the BEST free R training material on the web?
 Sign up for the email list below: